Learning Lens Blur Fields: Introduction

 \IEEEPARstart{A}{ccurately} modeling an optical imaging system requires characterizing the blur induced by optical aberration, defocus, and diffraction.
 Such models of optical blur underlie many computational imaging~\cite{cossairt2010spectral, tang2012utilizing, heide2013modern} and sensing ~\cite{levoy2006light, tao2013depth, tao2015depth} techniques and are becoming increasingly important for high-performance computer vision in automotive~\cite{pasqual1998use} and mobile photography applications~\cite{suwajanakorn2015depthff, tang2017depth, punnappurath2020modeling, abuolaim2022multi,xin2021defocus}.

-Despite the potentially wide-ranging impact of such models, existing approaches for estimating optical blur in real-world camera systems trade-off representational accuracy against scalability and ease of acquisition.
+Despite the potentially wide-ranging impact of such models, existing approaches for estimating optical blur in real-world camera systems trade-off representational accuracy against ease of acquisition.
+Accurately representing optical blur across multiple dimensions requires densely sampling the parameter space, which increases acquisition time and estimation complexity.
 To address this major limitation, we propose a novel method for blur acquisition that enables highly accurate modeling of smartphone and interchangeable-lens camera systems without sacrificing scalability across many potential dimensions (2D pixel location, depth, focus setting, wavelength, etc.) or ease of use.
 A key property of our approach is that it outputs a model that is \emph{continuous}, making it possible to represent both large scale and minute blur variations across all those dimensions.
 Although our specific focus in this paper is conventional cameras for which a thin-lens model can serve as a (very crude) approximation, generalization to systems employing coded optics~\cite{levin2007image, asif2016flatcam, antipa2018diffusercam,levin20094d, pavani2008high} may be possible as well.